top of page

 Research Aims

-Through critical participatory action research (cPAR), this study aims to create a unique opportunity for people of non-binary genders impacted by family violence and professionals working in the sector to collaboratively interrogate the role of gender in family violence responses, and understand what changes are needed to facilitate greater inclusion.
+My study aims to explore the boundaries of “gender-based violence” as a conceptual frame by describing the diversity of non-binary people’s experiences of gender and how they perceive gender in relation to their own experiences of family violence.
+Through critical participatory action research, I seek to create a unique opportunity for people of non-binary genders impacted by family violence and professionals working in the sector to collaboratively interrogate the role of gender in family violence responses, and understand what changes are needed to facilitate greater inclusion.

 Research Questions